🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Runner Up Dock Lines

-Check price on Amazon Shoreline dock lines are available in four colors: black, blue, gold and white.
-Without kinking or rotating under pressure, they have a dedicated loop on one end and a straight end on the other.
+Shoreline dock lines are available in four colors: black, blue, gold and white.
+They do not kink or rotate under pressure.
+They have a dedicated loop on one end and a straight end on the other.
 This lets you decide what configuration you want to use when tying the boat to the dock.

 Soft to the touch, these lines won't rub or scrape your boat.
 And because they're double-braided Nylon, they're super-strong with a load capacity of 1,140 pounds and a tensile breaking load of 5,700 pounds.
 That's enough to weather heavy conditions.